sousuke0422/The_New_and_Recommended_Project_about_Fediverse/README.md

  Japanese description is here.<b>(Dignified Silence writes this line.)</b><br><br>

 (※)if there isn't Official Site or Demo Site,this line can be cut.<br><br>

+<b>Your issue and Pull request are welcome!!</b><br>
+But this is my side project and be under low maintenance.<br>
+Currently,the reflection for my blog article series is done once in 2-3weeks.<br><br>

 <hr>